supere989/dovecot-el10-plugins/README.md

 Artifacts will appear under:

 - `./artifacts/plugins/`

-## Deployment note

-These `.so` plugin modules are **ABI-sensitive**.
+- `./artifacts/rpms/`

+## Versioning and compatibility

+- The repo uses semantic version tags (e.g. `v1.0.0`) to version the build pipeline and packaging.
-- They must match the **exact Dovecot version/ABI** on the target server.
+- The produced `.so` modules are **ABI-sensitive** and must match the **exact Dovecot version/ABI** on the target server.
-- If you update `dovecot` on the server, you typically must rebuild the plugins.
+- If you update `dovecot` on the server, you should rebuild and reinstall the plugins.

-## Next steps

-- Build a full Dovecot SRPM rebuild for EL10 with Lua enabled.